YTread Logo

 mastering your airpods tips and tricks

-It sounds like you're being a bit self-abusive, because you actually have to tap the AirPod to your ear to invoke commands.
-There are a limited number of commands you can call, but let me show you exactly what they are.
-Let's go in and go to the Bluetooth settings, and when the AirPods are connected, you can go in and set what the double tap does on each ear, left or right.
+It sounds like you're being a little abusive, because you actually have to tap the AirPod to your ear to invoke commands.
+There are a limited number of commands you can invoke, but let me show you exactly what they are.
+Let's jump in and you'll go to the Bluetooth settings, and when the AirPods are connected, you can go in and set what the double tap does on each one, on the left or right ear.
 And?
-There are four commands you can call, and you can play them in either ear.
+There are four commands you can invoke and you can execute them on either ear.
 You can configure it according to your preferences.
-You can summon Siri, which is really helpful.

-You can play or pause, whatever you're listening to, which is what I use the most.
-While I'm walking listening to a podcast, which is what I usually do when I'm walking, if someone talks to me or I want to stop listening for a moment, I double tap and pause the podcast, and double tap and it starts playing again.
-You can also skip to the next or previous track.
-You did get some basic navigation, but as I say, there are no volume settings, it's really quite limited in what you can do.
-But that is the nature of something that is a simple and clean device.
+You can summon Siri, which is really useful.
+You can play or pause whatever you're listening to, which is what I use the most.
+While I'm walking listening to a podcast, which is what I normally do when I'm walking, if someone talks to me or I want to stop listening for a moment, I double-tap and the podcast pauses. and I tap twice and it starts playing it again.
+You can also skip to the next track or the previous track.
+You have some basic navigation, but as I say, there are no volume settings, it's actually quite limited in what you can do.

-Now also, if we take a look here, it has something called automatic ear detection, and what it does is, if you take off a headset, it will pause whatever you're playing, and it will know when you put it on.
-It's location-aware, location-wise, if you're in the place you're supposed to listen to, it knows when you're there, and then it will automatically transfer any audio signal from your phone to the AirPods.
-That tends to work probably about 95% of the time.
-Occasionally it doesn't, and you have to do things manually, but for the most part it works.
+But that's the nature of something as simple and clean as a device.
+Now also, if we take a look here, it has something called automatic ear detection, and what it does is if you take off one earbud, it will pause whatever you're playing and it will know when it's on.
+It's location-aware, as far as location is concerned, if it's where it's supposed to be for you to hear, it knows when it's there and will then automatically transfer any audio signal from your phone to the AirPods.
+This tends to work probably about 95% of the time.
+Sometimes it doesn't and you have to do things manually, but for the most part it works.

 It works very well.
 Now, there is another convenience factor that Apple has incorporated.
-If you think about the nature of wanting to keep your phone in your bag or pocket, and not having it, but having all the benefits of the phone by having the completely wireless earphones, the only thing we lose is caller ID.
-I don't know about you, but I review all the calls I receive.
+If you think about the nature of wanting to keep your phone in your bag or in your pocket, and not having it, but having all the benefits of the phone by having completely wireless headphones, the only thing we lose is caller ID.
+I don't know about you, but I review every call I receive.
 I want to take a look and see if I want to talk to the person.
-Now if my phone is in my pocket it defeats the purpose of caller id, if I can't see who is calling and I have to dig out the phone which defeats the purpose of these wonderful wireless headphones.
+Now if my phone is in my pocket it defeats the purpose of caller ID, if I can't see who is calling and I have to dig out the phone which defeats the purpose of these wonderful wireless headphones.

 If you have any copyright issue, please Contact